JanaShenLab/kaml-esm/README.md

 - **Structure Processing:**
   Optionally folds and optimizes protein structures.
 - **Model Selection:**
   Use the optional arguments `--acidic` and `--basic` to select the model for each channel.
 By default, acidic uses esm2 and basic uses esmC.
-If both channels use the same model, embeddings are extracted only once.

 ## Environment Setup